 The right to vote; the term also refers to the exercise of that right.

 The act of serving as a representative of or spokesperson for a group of persons united by gender or race, and not confined to the boundaries of a congressional district or state.
-This representational style was prevalent among some women in Congress—particularly after the 1960s—to advance a legislative agenda important to women nationwide.
+This representational style was prevalent among some minorities in Congress—particularly after the 1960s—to advance a legislative agenda important to minorities nationwide.
 To a degree, each minority group in Congress has adopted some form of “surrogate representation.”

 A late-19th and early-20th century movement to reduce and ban the use of alcohol in American society.
 Led by reformers like Susan B. Anthony and Frances Willard and groups such as the Women’s Christian Temperance Union, women became highly involved in this social and political movement.
 The efforts of temperance reformers culminated with the ratification of the 18th Amendment in 1919 and the imposition of Prohibition.